-While there were more trials of ICS among patients with mild-to-moderate COPD than for the other medications we examined, there were still relatively few trials evaluating the effectiveness of ICS for each of the patient-important outcomes.
-Unlike the other medication classes in our review (LABAs, ICS-LABA, long acting anticholinergics/LAMAs), ICS is the only medication class in which mild COPD participants are represented in greater number.
+While there were more trials of ICS among patients with mild to moderate COPD than for the other medications we examined, there were still relatively few trials evaluating the effectiveness of ICS for each of the patient-important outcomes.
+Unlike the other medication classes in our review (LABAs, ICS-LABA, long-acting anticholinergics/LAMAs), ICS is the only medication class in which mild COPD participants are represented in greater number.
 Data were further limited by representing primarily subgroup analyses, since the European Respiratory Society study on Chronic Obstructive Pulmonary Disease (EUROSCOP) was the only RCT that specifically aimed to recruit patients with mild disease (patients with moderate disease were also included).130 EUROSCOP reported exacerbations and all-cause mortality, as did three other trials.
 Most reported data, including the EUROSCOP results, supported a reduction in exacerbations with ICS, although differences in the definition of this outcome limited robust conclusions.
 All-cause mortality appeared similar between ICS and placebo groups, although relatively low mortality rates and lack of long-term followup limit the robustness of these findings.
 For HrQOL or dyspnea symptoms, data are very sparse and limited, since only subanalyses from two trials were available and no outcome data were reported for exercise capacity.
 The overall strength of evidence for the effect of ICS on exacerbations in screendetected COPD patients is insufficient for exercise capacity and low for other health outcomes.

-Six fair-quality RCTs (n=3,983) examined the effectiveness of ICS compared to placebo in populations with either mild-to-moderate COPD or in populations with a mean FEV1 percent predicted of greater than or equal to 60 percent (Table 18).^{126,130-134} No RCTs examined the clinical effectiveness of ICS in a screen-detected COPD population.
-The EUROSCOP trial (n=1,277) was the only RCT that exclusively recruited patients with mild-to-moderate COPD.130 Two post hoc subanalyses^{126,133} of larger RCTs by Calverley133 and the TORCH trial138 provided outcome data on patients with mild-to-moderate COPD; neither trial controlled for confounders or performed interaction testing.
-Three RCTs^{131,132,134} are included in this review because their mean FEV1 percent predicted was greater than or equal to 60 percent (63.0%, 67.8%, and 86.6%), with the Vestbo trial having the highest mean FEV1 of 86.6 percent.131 None of these three RCTs provided subanalyses of strictly mild-to-moderate COPD patients.
+Six fair-quality RCTs (n=3,983) examined the effectiveness of ICS compared to placebo in populations with either mild to moderate COPD or in populations with a mean FEV1 of 60 percent of predicted or greater (Table 18).^{126,130-134} No RCTs examined the clinical effectiveness of ICS in a screen-detected COPD population.
+The EUROSCOP trial (n=1,277) was the only RCT that exclusively recruited patients with mild to moderate COPD.130 Two post hoc subanalyses^{126,133} of larger RCTs by Calverley133 and the TORCH trial138 provided outcomes data on patients with mild to moderate COPD; neither trial controlled for confounders or performed interaction testing.
+Three RCTs^{131,132,134} are included in this review because their mean FEV1 percent predicted was 60 percent or greater (63.0%, 67.8%, and 86.6%), with the Vestbo trial having the highest mean FEV1 of 86.6 percent.131 None of these three RCTs provided subanalyses of strictly mild to moderate COPD patients.